protofALk/Soup.io-downloader/README.markdown

 To get your own RSS file go to your Soup, login and under "options" export RSS.
 It will take between a while and a LONG time depending on how big your Soup is - but you will be rewarded with a really nice RSS feed that stores the pathes to your images and the orinigal source links and not much else.

 ## How to run

+### The Prepackaged Way
+(use this if you don´t have node installed and just want a "click and go" solution and you are on OSX)

 You can get the a prepackaged App for OSX [here](https://github.com/protofALk/Soup.io-downloader/blob/master/soupiodownloaderPackage/SoupDownloader.app.zip).
 Just unpack -> launch with double click to start.